syedshah94/Parking-App/README.md

     Currently all users would see the same page upon logging in, so in the future, I will need to create user specific pages, which will simply give us security of our input and better track who input what.
+Sept 1st, 2017 (05:15 pm):
+    So this app is currently a sort of "Free-For-AllTreasure Chest" in which anyone can take and put in as they please.
+Although this problem can be resolved, the purpose of this app was not to create a completely, fully functioning app, it was to learn Express.
+I feel I've satisfied my purpose.
+    I'm going to move on to apsiring to master React, and then I can come back to this.
 -----------------------------------------------------------------------------------
 LONG TERM GOALS:
     -User specific pages